 The Right Snowmobile Helmet Can Make Your Day…

 Why is choosing the best snowmobile helmet important?
-Your snowmobile helmet is the only item of gear that’s a legal requirement to wear while riding in most jurisdictions.
+Just like how a motorbike helmet is a necessity, your snowmobile helmet is the only item of gear that’s a legal requirement to wear while riding in most jurisdictions.
 Your lid helps protect your head in crashes.
 It deflects blows from trailside branches.
 It keeps your head warm.
 And it protects your eyes from wind, snow and debris.
 Finally, it caps whatever fashion statement you’re making with your snowmobile suit.

 In short, your snowmobile helmet has many jobs to do.
 But to succeed, it needs to be right sized and properly fastened at all times.
 If not, it can spoil your riding enjoyment.
 It also has to suit your riding style and accommodate your lifestyle.

 For example, some helmets are better than others if you wear prescription glasses.
 Some are more convenient for trailside chats, snacking and smoke breaks (see types below).
 And others are better for those with hot metabolisms that generate lots of head heat.
 Whichever you choose, remember that a helmet’s optimal safety life expectancy is five years.
 Less if it’s been dropped or involved in an impact collision.